Keeping your body healthy is vital for optimal fertility.

 According to research saturated fats and sugar are associated with poorer fertility outcomes for both men and women.
 (9)

-To minimise heavy metal exposure, cut down on your intake of deep-sea fish such as swordfish, king mackerel, tilefish and tuna, all of which have more concentrated levels of mercury.
+To minimise heavy metal exposure, cut down on your intake of deep-sea fish such as swordfish, king mackerel, tilefish and tuna, all of which contain more concentrated levels of mercury.

 Consuming high levels of mercury can penetrate the blood-brain barrier and impact on brain development in foetuses.
 (2)

-However, cooking fish or eating it with green tea helps because certain polyphenols found in some foodstuffs could reduce how much mercury the body absorbs.
+However, cooking fish or eating it with green tea helps because certain polyphenols found in some foodst (such as green tea) could reduce how much mercury the body absorbs.
 (2)

 Your body has a hard time detoxifying and eliminating the pesticides that are found on many fruit and vegetables.

-The solution to this is to store excess toxins in your fat cells.
+The body's solution to this is to store excess toxins in your fat cells.
 (13)

 This may lead to long-term problems as these chemicals can have an oestrogen like effect on your body, interfering with hormone balance.